 Not all cancers are staged this way.
 This is because they grow and spread in a different way than some other tumors.
 For example, leukemias (cancers of blood) affect the blood and bone marrow throughout the body, and therefore are not staged based on these factors.
 Cancers in or around the brain are also not staged using the TNM staging system, since these cancers tend to spread to other parts of the brain and not to lymph nodes or other parts of the body.

 Treatments for cancer are based on years of research both in the lab and in clinical trials.
 Treatment options are recommended based on the pathology of the cancer, stage of the disease, prior treatment, and patient’s overall physical condition.
 In some cases, only one specific cancer treatment may be generally accepted as appropriate.
-However, in many cases, several approaches and modalities can be used to target cancer, either alone or in combination together, and these include the use of chemotherapy, targeted therapy, radiation therapy, surgery, hormone therapy, biologic therapies, targeted therapy, stem cell transplants and clinical trials.
+However, in many cases, several approaches and modalities can be used to target cancer, either alone or in combination together, and these include the use of chemotherapy, immunotherapy, targeted therapy, radiation therapy, surgery, hormone therapy, biologic therapies, stem cell transplants and clinical trials.

 Treatments for cancer are always evolving.
 New discoveries are made and old methods are modified or discarded.